Notices of subcontracting opportunities

 - Eligibility to Post Notices

-- Prime contractors with contracts above the simplified acquisition threshold and subcontractors/suppliers at any tier with subcontracting opportunities over $15,000 may post notices to the GPE.
+- Prime contractors with contracts above the simplified acquisition threshold and subcontractors/suppliers with opportunities over $20,000 may post notices to the GPE.

 - Notice Content Requirements

-- Notices must clearly describe the opportunity, list any prequalification requirements, and specify where technical data can be obtained.
+- Notices must include a description of the business opportunity, any prequalification requirements, and information on where to obtain technical data necessary to respond.

 Responsibilities

-- Contracting Officers: Ensure contractors are aware of their obligations to post subcontracting opportunities.
+- Contracting Officers: Ensure contractors are aware of their ability to post subcontracting opportunities and encourage compliance with small business participation goals.

-- Contractors: Post required notices for subcontracting opportunities that meet the thresholds and include all required information.
+- Contractors: Post notices for subcontracting opportunities as required, ensuring all necessary information is included.

-- Agencies: Monitor compliance with subcontracting plan goals and reporting.
+- Agencies: Monitor compliance with subcontracting plan goals and small business participation.

 Practical Implications

-- This section exists to foster transparency and competition in federal subcontracting, especially for small and disadvantaged businesses.
+- This section exists to promote transparency and competition in federal subcontracting, especially for small and disadvantaged businesses.

-- Common pitfalls include failing to post required notices or omitting necessary information, which can impact compliance and subcontracting plan performance.
+- Common pitfalls include failing to post required notices or omitting key information, which can impact compliance with subcontracting plans and small business goals.